 For participants choosing the Traditional Services delivery model, the CCS informs the participant of available DDA-licensed and approved providers.
-The participant, and his or her legal or authorized representative (if applicable), may explore, interview, and exercise choice regarding these potential providers.
-The CCS assists the participant in scheduling visits with providers and provides a list of providers from which the participant may make informed choices (including the DDA's website).
+The participant, and his or her authorized representative, may explore, interview, and exercise choice regarding these potential providers.
+The CCS assists the participant in scheduling visits with providers and provides a list of providers from which they may make informed choices (including the DDA's website).

-The CCS and the DDA encourage participants to learn about multiple providers, including meeting and interviewing staff regarding services, prior to selecting their provider agency.
-Potential providers can discuss how they can support the participant and his andhis or her family in a way that meets the participant's needs, goals, and preferences.
+The CCS and the DDA encourages participants to learn about multiple providers, including meeting and interviewing staff regarding services, prior to selecting their provider agency.
+Potential providers can discuss how they can support the participant and his or her family in a way that meets the participant's needs, goals, and preferences.